Distinguishing two dark matter component particles at $e^+e^-$ colliders: Distinction criteria for two peaks in spectrum

-As we argue here that two different dark sectors having mass differences $\Delta m_1$ and $\Delta m_2$ between the HDSP and DM giving same final state, will in general have missing energy peaks at different $\slashed{E}$, which will partially overlap when the full signal produced from both dark sector is analysed.
-It is understood that when the difference between $\Delta m_1$ and $\Delta m_2$ is significant, it will show a distorted missing energy distribution where two peaks can be distinctly identified.
-The missing energy distribution (of the signal with reduced SM background) for this two component scenario looks like a two-peak asymmetric Gaussian distribution as below, to which the simulated $\slashed{E}$ distributions can be fitted.
+As demonstrated above, two different dark sectors having DM masses $\mdma$, $\mdmb$, and mass differences $\Delta m_1$ and $\Delta m_2$ with the HDSP, yielding same collider signal, will provide peaks at different values in $\slashed{E}$ distribution.
+These peaks partially overlap when the full signal produced from both dark sector is analysed.
+It is also shown that when the difference between masses and/or splitting becomes large, the two peaks in distorted $\slashed{E}$ distribution is more prominent.
+Such $\slashed{E}$ distributions of the signal with reduced SM background can therefore be fitted into a two-peak asymmetric Gaussian distribution as a function of any variable $x$ as: